xxfoundation/elixxir-docs/threat_model.md

 succeed is very much dependent on client behavior because highly repetetive and predictable behavior makes it easier for the adversary.

+In theory it should be possible to model user behavior in some simplified manner that allows a simulator or statistical model to be constructed that let's us identify the timed needed to mount a successful long term statistical disclosure attack.
+This might be important future work if we want to iterate the design towards stronger privacy notions.

 ### High-level protocol traffic correlation attacks

 It is possible that layering protocols on top of mixnet protocols results in unexpected emergent behavior that cancels out the privacy notions of the mixnet by leaking additional statistical information.
-The Elixxir development team currently believes their existing mixnet protocols are simple enough that there is no unknown emergent behavior which would cause additional privacy leaks.
+The Elixxir development team currently believes their existing mixnet protocols are simple enough that there is no emergent behavior which would cause additional privacy leaks.

+Perhaps in the future formal methods could help us gain more confidence there is no unexpected emergent protocol behavior.